datalad/ria-tools/README.md

 it's an entry point showing what you can (and may be have to) do and how.

+## Data store maintainer scripts

+Various scripts are provided under `maint/`.
+The data store location is not hardcoded.

+   - hammerpants_archiveobjs

+     Move or copy annex objects into a 7z archive at the dataset location in the store

+   - hammerpants_dsdeps

+     Report dataset IDs of any subdatasets of a dataset

+   - hammerpants_dsinfo

+     Resolve a dataset location in a store from a variety of argument flavors (store path + ID; dataset path; PWD at a dataset location)

+   - hammerpants_gc

+     Clean-up and compact a dataset representation in the store (does not archive objects)

+   - hammerpants_gc_all

+     Run clean-ups on all datasets in a store

+   - hammerpants_lastupdated

+     Report who modified a dataset when most recently (for a single or all datasets in a store)

+   - hammerpants_ncommits

+     Report the number of commits in the master branch of a dataset (for a single or all datasets in a store)

+   - hammerpants_nogitrepo

+     List all dataset entries in a store without an associated Git repo.

 ## OUTDATED - base requirements for config procedure